-I live in California and want to put a tiny house on wheels in my backyard.
-Eventually, I plan to use it as a residential rental, but for now, while my children are living at home, it sounds fun to use it as an art studio.
-I am unsure what laws apply.
-Do California land use regulations allow me to put a tiny house in my backyard?
-Can I build it myself?
+Let's say you live in California and want to put a tiny house on wheels in your backyard.
+Perhaps you eventually hope to use it as a residential rental, but for now, plan to use it for personal projects, as an art or yoga studio, perhaps.
+Do California land use regulations allow you to put a tiny house in your back yard?
+And if so, can you build it yourself?

 When trying to determine whether a tiny house is compatible with local land use laws, one of the first things to look at is the THOW's primary use.
-Despite being called a "tiny house," people use these for a number different reasons.
-As your question notes, some people use THOWs for residential purposes or art studios, while others may use them for storage, home offices, or playrooms.
+Despite being called a "tiny house," people use structures such as these for a number different reasons.
+Some people use THOWs for residential purposes or art studios, while others might use them for storage, home offices, or playrooms.

 Identifying the primary use is important because different regulations apply to different uses.
 It is not necessarily the building or structure itself that determines whether a certain land use is lawful, but instead how that building or structure is put to use.